 Chest in Kalmar Pine by Claus Bjerre for Dansk Møbelkunst.

-Dansk Møbelkunst Gallery’s collaboration with talented Danish furniture designer Claus Bjerre is part of a new initiative launched by the gallery.
-Dansk Møbelkunst has teamed up with a select group of contemporary designers to further cultivate the values that apply to the work within the field of 20th century Nordic design.
+Dansk Møbelkunst Gallery is proud to announce the collaboration with talented Danish furniture designer Claus Bjerre.
+The collaboration is part of a new initiative launched by gallery owner Ole Høstbo, who has teamed up with a select group of contemporary designers to further cultivate the values that apply to the gallery’s work within the field of 20th century Nordic design.

 “The chest is a furniture type that seems largely forgotten, yet it has such a broad function.
 Claus’ work is both thorough and innovative, carefully designed and constructed, it is simply good design and represents an experimenting and creative continuation of the Danish cabinetmaking tradition,” Ole Høstbo says.